ropensci/roweb3/content/blog/2025-11-03-blog-roles/index.md

 ## Conclusion

 We are thrilled to be able to acknowledge more contributions to our blog.

+This differentiation of roles also allows us to analyze in greater detail how blog-related collaborations occur among members of our community.
+With this information, we can create more ways of participation for interested individuals, including the support they need for successful participation.

+We also hope that it will be useful for other communities in identifying different types of contributions and ways of giving credit.

 Further work will include having more of those contributions featured in our feed on [Rogue Scholar](https://rogue-scholar.org/communities/ropensci/records?q=&l=list&p=1&s=10&sort=newest).